 Finally, add a few drops of vinegar.
 If the soil fizzes, it’s alkaline.

-If there’s no reaction, add a little water to another sample.
+If there’s no reaction, add a small amount of water to another sample.
 Next, sprinkle baking soda over it.
 If it fizzes, the soil is acidic.

 A more precise method is to use a digital pH meter or soil pH test strips.